 Estimated Cost for Mini-Split Installation

-With professional installation, the average mini-split cost for this size is about $3,000, according to HomeAdvisor, who compiles average nationwide prices for usual home improvement jobs.
+With professional installation, the usual mini-split cost for this size is around $3,000, according to HomeAdvisor, who compiles average nationwide prices for usual home improvement work.

 Your exact mini-split installation cost will vary based on the model you choose and how energy efficient it is.
-Per HomeAdvisor, other extra costs may involve:
+Per HomeAdvisor, other added costs may include:

 - Installing a concrete area for the outdoor condenser, $75–$300.